An Clachan Tenants

 - Two Bedroom – Floor Plan A

 - Three Bedroom – Floor Plan

 Features and Services

-Applications for An Clachan are available year round subject to apartment availability.
+Applications for An Clachan are available subject to apartment availability.
 Most leases have annual start dates of September 1.
 There are a limited number of leases with January 1 or May 1 starts.
 Leases are typically for 12 months.
 Furnished units may be available for shorter lease terms (subject to availability).

 Rent Information and Rates

 - Extra Appliances: Advance permission must be received from the Manager, Community Housing and/or designate before any additional appliances may be brought into/installed in/used in (e.g. air conditioner, extra fridge, deep freeze,space heater, washer, dryer, dishwasher) the rental unit.
 Additional charges may apply